KellenWatt/python-lessons/13-Project-3/instructions.md

 The POS system will manage the other two systems, as well as customer orders.
 You will make a class `POS` with the following methods.
-- `take_customer_order(dish)` - if inventory is available, and dish is on menu, subtract the inventory, according to the recipe, and add the profit to the finance manager.
+- `take_customer_order(dish)` - if inventory is available, and dish is on menu, subtract the inventory, according to the ingredients, and add the profit to the finance manager.
 Returns `True` on success, `False` otherwise.
 - `place_restock_order(items)` - add items to inventory, if there is enough money to pay for it, according to the finance manager.
 If an item is not in the catalogue, skip over it.
 Do nothing if there are not enough funds.
 Prices are gotten from the inventory order form.
 Returns `False` if the order fails completely, `True` otherwise.